liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 ### Phase of the scattering wave

 Figure 3 shows the paths travelled by the incident beam and the scattering wave at scattering angle $2\theta$.
-The phase difference between the wave at position Q and at the postion of the beam source P is given by
+The phase difference between the wave at position Q and at the position of the beam source P is given by

 $$
     \Delta\phi_1 = \vk_0\cdot(\vr - \vr_0),